easystats/easystats/.github/Pull_Request_and_Code_Review_Standards.md

 # Pull Request and Code Review Standards

--   Unless it's a trivial change (spelling mistake, code formatting, etc.), there should be an existing issue that will be closed by the given PR.
+-   Please check if there is an existing issue that will be closed by the given PR.
+Unless it's a trivial change (spelling mistake, code formatting, etc.), this is likely the case.

+-   Give the branch for the PR an informative name
--   The branch name from which PR is being made should follow the convention: `\<issue_number\>-short-description` (e.g. \`186_implement_data_extract\`).
+    - If the PR will close an existing issue, name the branch with this format: `\<issue_number\>-short-description` (e.g. \`186_implement_data_extract\`).
+    - If the PR doesn't close an existing issue, name the branch with this format: `\short-description` (e.g. \`improve-reshape-docs\`)

 -   The title for the PR should provide a brief description about the changes.

 -   The PR should be linked to the issue(s) that it targets, either by using [keywords](https://docs.github.com/en/issues/tracking-your-work-with-issues/linking-a-pull-request-to-an-issue) (like `fixes`, `closes`, etc.) in the PR description or by using `development` feature.

--   Even if the PR doesn't close any issues, it should refer to the comment or discussion that motivated it.
-Lacking any of these, the PR description should be self-sufficient to explain the motivation for the PR.
+-  If the PR doesn't close any issues, please either link to the comment or discussion that motivated it or provide a detailed description to explain the motivation for the PR.

--   If the PR is a work in progress, you can convert it to a draft PR and add `WIP` to the PR title.
+-   If the PR is a work in progress, please mark it as a draft PR using the GitHub checkbox and add `[WIP]` to the PR title.

--   Reviewers should not conduct code review of draft PRs, unless otherwise requested by the contributors.
+-   Reviewers will delay code review of draft PRs until they are marked ready for review (by removing `[WIP]` from the title and unchecking the "Draft" box), unless otherwise requested by the contributors.

 -   Once the PR is marked as "Ready for Review", contributors should remember to remove `WIP` from the PR title.

--   Before marking the PR as "Ready for Review", contributors should also make sure that they are following the tidyverse style guide (enforced via `{styler}` package) and to make sure that CI/CD pipelines are executing successfully.
-If this is not possible for some reason (e.g. because the code in *other repositories* must be changed) - the contributor should create new issue(s) for those required code changes, link them in the PR, and shortly explain why the change in the PR itself is not possible.
+-   Before marking the PR as "Ready for Review", contributors should also make sure that they are following the tidyverse style guide (enforced via `{styler}` package) and to make sure that automatic GitHub tests all finish successfully.
+If it is not possible for tests to finish successfully for some reason (e.g., because the PR relies on changes in *other repositories*), then the contributor should create new issue(s) for those required code changes, link them in the PR, and shortly explain why the change in the PR itself is not possible.

--   Ideally, there should be a one-to-one mapping of issues to PR, although if a number of issues are related to the same underlying functionality, it is completely acceptable to address multiple issues in a single PR.
+-   In general, fix one issue in a PR, and open new PRs to fix other issues.
+If a number of issues are related to the same underlying functionality, it is okay to address multiple issues in a single PR.

 -   If it's a PR that adds significant new functionality, there might be multiple tasks to be completed.
 In such cases, try to prepare a checklist in the PR description and keep it updated so that the reviewers and contributors always have an up-to-date view of the status of the PR.